francis-chris5/Funds/README.md

 Finally got around to working in a couple menu operations, so can save and reopen files now along with a couple options for new, and the rough drafts of a user manual and about file is available in a dialog launched from the help menu.

+Got subcategories going to organize the accounts better instead of throwing them all right in one of the three main types.
+I'll get the pictures updated for that once the first template for a categorized book is ready (after some sleep).